Rapidly deploying on-device eye tracking by distilling visual foundation models: Results

-\paragraph{Methods without VFM.} To demonstrate the value of optimizing the VFM, we trained the small, on-device model without VFM using synthetic supervision and unlabeled real data.
+\paragraph{Methods without VFM.} To demonstrate the value of optimizing the VFM, we trained the small, on-device model without VFM teacher, using synthetic supervision and unlabeled real data.
 We conducted two experiments.
 First, we trained DARE-GRAM, a state-of-the-art UDA method.
-It reduced E50U50 to 2.96$^\circ$, outperforming training with synthetic supervision.
-Second, we conducted self-distillation following \cref{sec:method.alignment}, using an on-device model, which reduces E50U50 to 2.20$^\circ$, a 36.9\% improvement.
-Both methods perform worse than our optimized VFM, highlighting the importance of the VFM prior and learning capacity.
+This reduced E50U50 to 2.96$^\circ$, outperforming training with synthetic supervision.
+Second, we conducted self-distillation following \cref{sec:method.alignment}, using an on-device model, which reduces E50U50 to 2.20$^\circ$, a 36.8\% improvement.
+This shows that training with unlabeled real data significantly improves model performance even without a VFM teacher, but the remaining gap to the optimized VFM highlights the importance of the VFM prior and learning capacity.

-\paragraph{Distillation with Optimized VFM.} Methods distilled from our optimized VFM showed substantial improvements over the baselines without VFM. \themethod{} achieves the best E50U50 performance, which reflects the typical user experience during normal conditions.
-Community KD has the best performance in E75U75, and training with pseudo labels only achieves the best E90U90.
+\paragraph{Distillation with Optimized VFM.} The methods distilled from our optimized VFM yield substantial improvements over the baselines without VFM. \themethod{} achieves the best E50U50 performance, which reflects the typical user experience during normal conditions.
+Community KD has the best performance on E75U75, and training with pseudo labels only achieves the best E90U90.
 We note that tail samples in crowd-sourced datasets are more susceptible to label noise, arising from ambiguous gaze targets or inconsistent collection conditions, which may disproportionately affect tail metrics.
+In this regime, directly regressing to predictions from a strong optimized teacher is already a robust objective, which limits the marginal gains from additional distillation losses.
+With an optimized strong teacher, student performance may be driven more by teacher quality than the specific distillation objective.
+In scenarios where a strong teacher is not available, our proposed method provides more robust performance gains than these baselines, as shown in Supplementary \cref{sec:supp.metrics.dist_student} with a ConvNeXt-S teacher.